Paso Robles High School: Curriculum

+Extracurricular activities

+Athletics

 Paso Robles High School was the northernmost high school in the western half of the CIF Southern Section for decades.

 In 2016, Paso Robles transferred into the CIF Central Section along with most schools in San Luis Obispo County in a bid to reduce travel expenses and to be more regional.
 Now playing in the Mountain League as part of the Central Coast Athletic Association, in years past PRHS used to belong to the since-reformed Northern League, Los Padres League and Pac-8 League memberships.